Home of Hollywood screenwriter Lela Rogers and birthplace

 of famed actress/dancer/singer Ginger Rogers

 The museum will no longer have regular open hours after September 30, 2019.
-We made a decision to open the house as a short-term vacation rental throughout the year after that date, and open to group tours on Tuesdays, Wednesdays, and Thursdays by appointment year-round.
-We'll also have special events four times a year that will be open to the public.
-So, we are NOT CLOSING!
+The house will be available as a short-term vacation rental throughout the year, and open to group tours on Tuesdays, Wednesdays, and Thursdays by appointment during the season.
+We'll also have special events several times a year that will be open to the public.

 Find out about Hollywood Actor and Dancing Legend Ginger Rogers during a tour at her birthplace in Independence, Missouri.
 Local dance and acting groups are welcome to tour the home free of charge during the month of August.